fonoster/routr/docs/administration/cli/cheatsheet.md

 ```
 # Find all sip devices available at the location service
-$ rctl locate                                         # This list will not include did-ingress-routes or domain-egress-routes
+$ rctl locate                                         # This list does not include did-ingress-routes or domain-egress-routes
 ```

 ### Creating Resources